-Over the past few years I’ve lived in over 30 countries in the world.
-Some for more than a year, most for a couple of months, others less than a month (“so you didn’t really live there”, cool fuck off).
+Over the past few years, I’ve lived in over 30 countries in the world.
+Some for more than a year, most for a couple of months, others for less than a month (“so you didn’t live there”, cool fuck off).

 During that time I’ve spent a lot of time on the extremes of how people live and the different ways societies organize themselves

 – from a village in the Himalayas where people don’t use money (my friend wrote a nice article about this)

 – lived with Buddhist monks in a monastery in a Tibetan region of India

 – spent months in cities around the world including Istanbul, Buenos Aires, Mexico City, Bogota, Bangkok, Hanoi, and New Delhi each with its vibe and culture.

 – visited a lot of obscure countries that most people wouldn’t be able to point to on a map.
 I rode a bike around most of Laos, hitchhiked across Cambodia, and Been to Albania 4 times, Azerbaijani immigration looked at me questioning cause I went there directly after Armenia, lived in a cave in Tunisia, etc etc.